collective/ECSpooler/var/readme.txt

 Directory 'var':

-This directory will be used for storing job data in file 'data.fs'.
+This directory will be used for storing job data ('data.fs') and result data ('result.fs').